Supercritical CO2 Extraction

 - Under supercritical conditions, the CO2 behaves much like fluid solvents similar to hexane in terms of its solubility selectivity.
 This higher solubility means a highly efficient extraction of desirable cannabinoids.
 Raising the temperature and pressure of the liquid CO2 even further provides highly efficient extractions of oils in a shorter period of time.

 - As it passes through the biomass, the supercritical fluid breaks down the non-polar compounds and dissolves them into the fluid.
-After the separation of desired cannabinoids, the fluid CO2 is reverted back to a gaseous state leaving a “crude oil” containing CBD or THC, terpenes and residual plant materials ready for distillation and product formulation.
+After the separation of desired cannabinoids, the fluid CO2 is reverted back to a gaseous state leaving a “crude oil” containing CBD, terpenes and residual plant materials ready for distillation and product formulation.

 Benefits and Advantages of CO2 Extraction